MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/03-foundry-sdk.md

    last_response_id = response.id
     ```

     Using this technique, you can pass the ID of the previous reponse to maintain context.
-You could also implement more complex logic to pass an ID from any orevious response to redirect a conversation or resume a previous conversational thread.
+You could also implement more complex logic to pass an ID from any previous response to redirect a conversation or resume a previous conversational thread.

 1. Save the changes to the code, and in the terminal pane, re-run the application (`python chat-app.py`).
 1. When prompted, enter the same prompt as before: